Turbine

 Director since 1 June 2024

-Mark Carkeet is a commercial and regulatory lawyer with more than 40 years’ experience.
+Mark Carkeet is a company director and former commercial and regulatory lawyer with more than 40 years’ experience.
 He has worked almost exclusively in the utilities sector since reforms began in the early 1990s.

-In the electricity sector he has served generators, network owners, retailers and customers, as well as governments, regulators, and market rule makers.
-His experience extends to all Australian states and territories and parts of the Asia-Pacific, and covers all aspects of the sector, from project inception and delivery to joint venture, finance, offtake and trading arrangements, and asset sales and closures.
+In the electricity sector he has worked with generators, network owners, retailers and customers, as well as governments, regulators, and market rule makers.
+His experience extends to all Australian states and territories and many parts of the Asia-Pacific.

 He began his legal career as a graduate at MinterEllison in 1983, and gained broad commercial experience in Australia and overseas, before moving to the utilities sector.
-He led MinterEllison’s state, national and international energy and resources teams for many years.
+He led MinterEllison’s state, national and international energy and resources teams for many years and has advised on many Australian and state government initiatives.

 Stephen Harty